Markus-Zlabinger/casereports/README.md

 - **Sequential:** The sentences are randomly bundled into groups of 3 (i.e., 30 bundles), which are then labeled by the crowdworkers.
 - **Groupwise:** The sentences are bundled into groups of 3 based on their semantic similarity.
 The bundling of semantically similar sentences improves the time-efficiency of the annotation procedure.
 More information on this approach can be found in the referenced publication.

+Information on how the sentences were bundled are available in *data/groupings*.
 We refer to the set of the 90 sentences as *small* corpus for which this repository provides the following sets of annotations:

  - **expert-small.json:** annotations by a medical expert
  - **sequential-small.json:** 5 annotations per sentence by crowdworkers using the Sequential approach